 7. Specially-Formulated Dog Foods

-Some dog foods like ours are beco pets are designed specifically with a dog’s gastrointestinal system in mind; these foods, usually marketed as being for “sensitive stomachs” will typically feature high levels of prebiotics (see earlier in the article) as well as other ingredients that encourage a more stable gut biome environment.
+Some dog foods (like ours) are designed specifically with a dog’s gastrointestinal system in mind; these foods, usually marketed as being for sensitive stomachs will typically feature high levels of prebiotics (see earlier in the article) as well as other ingredients that encourage a more stable gut biome environment.

 How Much Chicken & Rice Should I Feed My Dog With Diarrhoea?